potateros/stc18-azureblockchain/README.md

 ![](./img/ss6.png)

-<span class="figcaption_hack">You should be able to see something like this if everything goes correctly.
+<sup>_You should be able to see something like this if everything goes correctly.
 This
-is what you call a daemon — a background process</span>
+is what you call a daemon — a background process_</sup>

 Do not kill this process or close the terminal — your computer is now running the process for running the Ethereum blockchain.
 Do not repeat this step on